 An appeal committee will review appeals.
 The committee's appeal decision is final and can only be changed on a case by case basis at the discretion of the Director of Financial Aid.
-A student that resolves their deficiencies and meets the SAP criteria will have their financial aid eligibility reinstated.
+A student that resolves his/her deficiencies and meets the SAP criteria will have his/her financial aid eligibility reinstated.